jejmule/pyKoalaRemote/README.md

  - ConnectAndLoginDialog
 	 - Arguments : void(nothing)
-	 - Return : true is
+	 - Return : true if the connection and login was successful
+	 - Comments :
 		 - Connect and Login to Koala within a single function.
 		 - IP address and password are defined in the console
 		 - If the user leave empty field, the default value is used
  - OpenConfigDialog

 ## Modified methods